bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 35°
-- overcast clouds
+- mist
 - 92% humidity
-- 17 mph wind
+- 16 mph wind
 - 100% cloud cover
 - 32 AQI 🟩
 - 0.01 inches of precipitation in the past 24 hours